andrew/ultimate-awesome/README.md

 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
 - [awesome-blockchain-bug-bounty](https://github.com/slowmist/awesome-blockchain-bug-bounty) - A comprehensive curated list of available Blockchain Bug Bounty Programs.
 - [awesome-asr-contextualization](https://github.com/stevenhillis/awesome-asr-contextualization) - A curated list of awesome papers on contextualizing E2E ASR outputs.
+- [awesome-ps2](https://github.com/terremoth/awesome-ps2) - Awesome PlayStation 2 Apps and Homebrews.
+- [awesome-construct](https://github.com/WebCreationClub/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [Awesome-IDEs](https://github.com/zeelsheladiya/Awesome-IDEs) - A curated list of Integrated Development Environments (IDEs) and related tools that can enhance your coding experience and boost your productivity. .
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-adafruitio](https://github.com/adafruit/awesome-adafruitio) - A curated list of awesome Adafruit IO guides, videos, libraries, frameworks, software and resources. .